SitchApp/sitch-embed/readme.md

 ### backgroundColor (default: 'none')

 A background color to show before the Sitch's theme is initialized and rendered.
+This is really only relevant if a Sitch is being shown on page load using data-sitch-hash or if the user opens a Sitch very very quickly after page load.
 You would want this color to match your theme background to make the color shift less jarring.
 Example: `initializeSitchButtons({backgroundColor: '#000'})`.

 ## Caveats